PaulJeFi/reglisse-chess/UCI_options.md

 The book the engine should use.
 By default, the book is TSCP's book by [Tom Kerrigan](http://www.tckerrigan.com).

 ## Show HashFull
 This otpion is set to false by default.
 If true, it give the hashfull number, in permile, showing how the TT table is full.
-If this value is too hight, it is recommended to clear the tables (Clear Tables option) or to increase TT Size (Hash option).
-Warning : activating this option can make the engine slower.
+If this value is too hight, it is recommanded to clear the tables (Clear Tables option) or to increase TT Size (Hash option).
+Warning : activating this option can make the engine a little bit slower.

 ## Depth Infinite
-If using a GUI and using Reglisse as an analysing tool at infinite depth, the real depth is limited because Reglisse does not reponds to the ```stop``` command.
+If using a GUI and using Reglisse as an analysing tool at infinite depth, the real depth is limited because Reglisse does not responds to the ```stop``` command.
 So this option is to set the depth to search at "infinite" search.
-The default value is 5 (most of the time really fast), and has to be a value between 1 and 30.
+The default value is 5 (most of the time really fast), and has to be a value between 1 and 30 (searching by time and not by depth is recommanded).